-This limited historical perspective of the evolution of U. S. diversity serves to provide a segue into a descriptive analysis of diversity variables including gender, age, ethnicity, marital status, sexual orientation, educational attainment, disability status, language spoken, religion, and socio-economic status.
+This limited historical perspective of the evolution of U. S. diversity serves to provide a segue into the current degree of diversity in organizations through a descriptive analysis of demographic data including gender, age, ethnicity, marital status, sexual orientation, educational attainment, disability status, language spoken, religion, and socio-economic status.